warwickdatasciencesociety/deep-dive-into-sql/README.md

 ## Contact

-This course was co-authored and initially taught by [Dominika Daraż](https://www.linkedin.com/in/dominika-dara%C5%BC-b13335162/) and [Patricio Hernandez](https://www.linkedin.com/in/patriciohdzs/).
+This course was co-authored and initially taught by [Dominika Daraż](https://www.linkedin.com/in/dominika-dara%C5%BC-b13335162/) and [Sean Koh]().

-The current course coordinator is [Dominika Daraż](https://www.linkedin.com/in/dominika-dara%C5%BC-b13335162/).
+The current course coordinator is [Osandi Payagala](https://uk.linkedin.com/in/osandi-payagala-171310223).

 For general enquires, reach out to [education@wdss.io](mailto:education@wdss.io).